Features of the Student Testing Application

 The spell check tool identifies words in the ELA PT or CAST response field that may be misspelled.

 - In the toolbar, the student selects the [Spell Check] a-b-c icon.
 Potentially incorrect words change color and become underlined.

 - To exit spell check, the student selects the [Spell Check] a-b-c icon again.

-Students can add mathematical characters, accented characters, and other symbols to their ELA PT responses.
+A student can add mathematical characters, accented characters, and other symbols to ELA PT responses.

 To add a special character:

 - In the toolbar, the student selects the [Special Characters] omega icon.

 In the window that pops up, the student selects the required character (refer to figure 15).

 A student can use keyboard commands to navigate between test elements, features, and tools.